BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: BOTH2Hands Algorithm

 We define these rotation and position groups as local hands parameters ($\textbf{x}_{T}\in \mathbb{R}^{T \times 30 \times 9}$).

-\myparagraph{Hand Projection.} Relative position (we define relative parameters as joint positions and rotations relative to parent joints) representation may result in motion drifting due to the need for integrating velocity to obtain absolute positions~\cite{von2017sparse}.
+\myparagraph{Hand Projection.} Relative positions (we define relative parameters as joint positions and rotations relative to parent joints) representation may result in motion drifting due to the need for integrating velocity to obtain absolute positions~\cite{von2017sparse}.
 Nevertheless, relative rotation representations are advantageous for focusing on gestures and are easy to migrate~\cite{loper2023smpl}.
 Remember that we use motion representation, consisting of positions and rotations 6D.
 For body-conditioned hand synthesis, absolute positions and rotations of hand joints with body joints are directly applicable.
-However, predicting the absolute pose of hands without wrist positions is hard and meaningless for text-conditioned synthesis, so for the position, we prefer absolute representation in the origin of the coordinate system to avoid integration prediction and parent skeleton influence.
-To focus on the gesture itself, we preferred to use relative rotation.
-Then we got hand representations for text condition diffusion to train.
-Nonetheless, this representation cannot be used for hand blending directly, since the two conditioned hands are on different coordinate systems.
+However, predicting the absolute pose of hands without wrist positions is hard and meaningless for text-conditioned synthesis, so for the positions, we prefer absolute representation in the origin of the coordinate system to avoid integration prediction and parent skeleton influence.
+To focus on the gesture itself, we prefer to use relative rotations.
+Nonetheless, absolute positions and relative rotations cannot be used for hand blending directly, since the two conditioned hands are on different coordinate systems.
 In order to mitigate the influence of the spatial reference system, we projected $\textbf{x}_{T}$ in local space to $\textbf{X}_{T}$ in global space to eliminate their potential space error:

 $FK(\cdot)$ is forward kinematics process, $\textbf{x}_{T}$ are text-conditioned hand motions in local space, while $\textbf{X}_{T}$ are text-conditioned hand motions in global space.